Blockchain Identity Management: How Blockchain Technology Is Improving Digital Identity Systems

 User Control

 Decentralized identity solutions offer better data security and privacy by returning control to users.
-Users can determine how they want their data to be stored and who to share it with.
+Users can determine how they want their data to be stored and with whom to share it.
+Consumers benefit from blockchain-based identity solutions through enhanced control over their personal data and more efficient identity verification processes.
 This is a huge upgrade over centralized identity systems that can be used and shared without user permission.

 With control fully in the hands of users, interested individuals may even choose to monetize their data by selling to advertisers or AI training algorithms.
 With blockchain, the money goes directly to users instead of big corporations.